midzer/beerbase/content/breweries/brouwerij-duvel-moortgat/maredsous-10-tripple.md

 About Maredsous

-The triple Maredsous with 10% alcohol content is one of the favourite beers of Michael Jackson, the outstanding beer â€™popeâ€™:
+The triple Maredsous with 10% alcohol content is one of the favourite beers of Michael Jackson, the outstanding beer ’pope’:
-These beers have long been my favourites.
-Above all the 10Â° is an especially tasty beer.""
+\These beers have long been my favourites.
+Above all the 10° is an especially tasty beer.\""